-Hobbycraft Gender Pay Gap Report 2017
+Hobbycraft Gender Pay Gap Report 2020

-This data has been produced using the mechanisms detailed in the Gender Pay Gap Reporting legislation.
+This data has been produced using the calculations detailed in the Gender Pay Gap Reporting legislation.
 The Gender Pay Gap shows the average pay of all the males in a defined group (in this case all our Colleagues) against the average pay of all the females in the same group.
-It is different to equal pay comparison which examines if male and female Colleagues receive equal pay for equal work.
+It is different to equal pay comparison, which examines if male and female Colleagues receive equal pay for equal work.
 The statutory calculations also do not allow for full time equivalent normalisation.

 Our Gender Pay Gap

-30% Lower (mean) 4.89% Lower (median)
+28.3% Lower (mean) 7.55% Lower (median)

 Why the Gap?

 We are passionate about equal pay for all.
 Our gender pay gap is predominately driven by the dynamics of our in-store teams.
 The majority of our store-based roles are part times Sales Advisor positions (80.49% of total store Colleagues included in the data), these roles are paid on set hourly rates that apply to all colleagues regardless of gender, and this has a significant outcome on our gender pay gap results.
 As detailed above we have a larger number of female Colleagues in our stores, we are confident that all positions are paid fairly to all colleagues.